-- Students in the Ph.D. program will normally take 2 written preliminary examinations and 2 written comprehensive examinations.
+- Students in the Ph.D. program normally take two written preliminary examinations and two written comprehensive examinations.

 - These examinations are closely linked to the content of graduate courses, but they have distinct content descriptions, and may require independent study of material not covered in the courses.

 - The preliminary examinations cover real analysis and linear algebra at the Master's degree level.
 The Graduate Committee will review the performance on the preliminary examinations to determine if the student may move forward in the Ph.D. program.
 At the discretion of the Graduate Committee, the required preliminary examinations may be waived for students entering the graduate program with a Master's degree, or with a comparable level of preparation.